UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

 * Each day, a member of the DSI instructional team will help guide you through a "standup".

-* This is a common practice in industry, where project teams have quick meetings each day to align on priorities, and to resolve blockers.
-The goal is not to compete for who did the most work, it is to make sure the entire team is working as effectively and efficiently as possible.
+* This is a common practice in industry, where project teams have quick meetings each day to align on priorities.
+The goal is not to compete for who did the most work, _it is to make sure the entire team is working as effectively and efficiently as possible_.

+* Standups are the perfect opportunity to help your fellow team members out and resolve any blockers.

 * Standups should take no more than 10 minutes!